-Attributes Details location (string) The location of the drive in the library, used for identification. sn (string) The drive serial number, used for identification. mediaType (string) The media type supported by the drive, either LTO or 3592. state (string) The health status of the tape drive.
+Attributes Details location (string) The location of the drive in the library, used for identification. sn (string) The drive serial number that is used for identification. mediaType (string) The media type supported by the drive, either LTO or 3592. state (string) The health status of the tape drive.
 Potential values include online, cleaning, updating, reset required, unreachable, initializing, restarting, inServiceMode, and unknown. operation (string) The current operation that the tape drive is performing.
-Potential values include empty, loading, unloading, ready, unloaded, and null. accessible (string) Indicates whether the drive is reachable by the accessor. mtm (string) The machine type and model of the drive. barcode (string) The 11S barcode found on the drive. interface (string) The type of ports this drive includes.
-This will be either fibreChannel or SAS. interfaceMode (string) The mode the ports on the drive run in.
-This will display multi-mode for fibre channel drives and null for SAS drives. logicalLibrary (string) The name of the logical library this drive is assigned to or null if it is not assigned. use (string) The assigned use of the drive in the logical library.
-This will be either access, controlPath, or verification. firmware (string) The current firmware level of the tape drive. encryption (string) The state of encryption on the drive.
+Potential values include empty , loading , unloading , ready , unloaded , and null . accessible (string) Indicates whether the drive is reachable by the accessor. mtm (string) The machine type and model of the drive. barcode (string) The 11S bar code found on the drive. interface (string) The type of ports this drive includes.
+This is either fibreChannel or SAS. interfaceMode (string) The mode of the ports on the drive.
+The modes are multi-mode for FC-attached drives and null for SAS drives. logicalLibrary (string) The name of the logical library this drive is assigned to or null if it is not assigned. use (string) The assigned use of the drive in the logical library.
+This is either access, controlPath, or verification. firmware (string) The current firmware level of the tape drive. encryption (string) The state of encryption on the drive.
 Either enabled or disabled . wwnn (string) The worldwide node name of the drive. elementAddress (number) The SCSI element address of the drive reported to the host. beacon (string) The state of the beacon LED on the drive.
-This will be either enabled or disabled . volser (string) The VOLSER of the cartridge mounted in the drive or null if no cartridge is present. lastCleaned (string) The timestamp of the last time the drive was cleaned.
+This is either enabled or disabled . volser (string) The VOLSER of the cartridge that is mounted in the drive or null if no cartridge is present. lastCleaned (string) The timestamp of the last time the drive was cleaned.